balassy/solar-wifi-weather-station/README.md

 1. Download the Blynk app from [Apple AppStore](https://itunes.apple.com/us/app/blynk-control-arduino-raspberry/id808760481?ls=1&mt=8) or [Google PlayStore](https://play.google.com/store/apps/details?id=cc.blynk) to your mobile device.
 2. Start the mobile app and follow the instructions to create a new project.
 3. When you create a new project Blynk sends you an auth token in e-mail.
 Copy this value from the e-mail and paste it into the `BLYNK_AUTH_TOKEN` parameter in `config.h`.
-4. Compile and deploy SmarTherm, and start your device
+4. Compile and deploy SolarTherm, and start your device
 5. Add widgets to your Blynk dashboard as you wish.
-SmarTherm will feed the data to the following pins:
+SolarTherm will feed the data to the following pins:
-- Temperature value is sent to the `V16` virtual pin.
+- Temperature value (°C) is sent to the `V16` virtual pin.
-- Humidity value is sent to the `V17` virtual pin.
+- Humidity value (%) is sent to the `V17` virtual pin.
+- Battery level value (Volt) is sent to the `V18` virtual pin.

 #### Troubleshooting